scottc95665-work/dora/README.md

 ## Building and publishing docker image with Elasticsearch + X-Pack

-The following command will build a versioned docker image with Elasticsearch 5.5.2 + X-Pack and publish it to DockerHub as `cwds/elasticsearch_xpack_data`
+The following command will build a versioned docker image with Elasticsearch 6.4.1 + Perry Realm plugin and publish it to DockerHub as `cwds/elasticsearch_xpack_data`

     % ./gradlew :docker-es-xpack:dockerEsXpackPublish